 Information for refugee dental professionals

-To work as a dental professional in the UK you must first register with the General Dental Council.
+To work as a dental professional in the UK you must first apply to us to join our register.
 Part of our role is to ensure overseas qualified professionals joining the register meet the same rigorous standards set for those qualifying in the UK.

 We understand that, as a refugee arriving in the UK, one of the first things you may wish to arrange is your ability to work in your profession.